mitchwatt/mitchwatt.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Ph.D. candidate in the Department of Economics at Stanford University.
+I am a Lecturer in Economics at [Monash University](https://www.monash.edu/business/economics) (equivalent to Assistant Professor in the US academic system).
 My primary interests are microeconomic theory and market design, with a focus on questions relevant to public policy and regulation.
-My advisor is [Professor Paul Milgrom](mailto:milgrom@stanford.edu).
-My committee also includes Professors [Andrzej Skrzypacz](mailto:skrz@stanford.edu), [Ilya Segal](mailto:isegal@stanford.edu), [Al Roth](mailto:alroth@stanford.edu), [Shoshana Vasserman](mailto:svass@stanford.edu), and [Ravi Jagadeesan](mailto:rjagadee@stanford.edu).

-In July 2025, I will join the [Department of Economics at Monash University](https://www.monash.edu/business/economics) as a Lecturer (equivalent to Assistant Professor in the US academic system).
+I completed my Ph.D. at Stanford University, where I was advised by [Professor Paul Milgrom](https://milgrom.people.stanford.edu).
+My committee also included Professors [Andrzej Skrzypacz](https://web.stanford.edu/~skrz/), [Al Roth](https://web.stanford.edu/~alroth/), [Shoshana Vasserman](https://shoshanavasserman.com/), and [Ravi Jagadeesan](https://sites.google.com/site/ravijagadeesan/).

 <details>